AndrewLangvt/quals/weeklynotes/week2/Wk2_Gould_1979_lang.md

 	B.) Adaptation(no selection).
 Genetically idential individuals assume different shapes in different microhabitats.

 		Adaptation
 		- Physiological "adaptations" ability to mold the form to circumstances during ontogeny (high altitute).
-Not heritable- I would argue there is substantial question, and even some evidence to the contrary, of this.
+			Not heritable- I would argue there is substantial question, and even some evidence to the contrary of this.
 The heritability of epigenetic modifications seem to present a fashion that these "adaptations" could be heritable.
 		- Cultural adaptation- heritability is thus imposed by learning
 		- Conventional Darwinian adaptation- selection upon genetic variation.